SenergyGroup/website_v2/content/blog/CensusAPI.md

 author = "Aaron Reinke, MPH"
 title = "Using the Census API" date = "2022-09-19"
-description = "Learn How to Use the Census API Using R." tags = [
+description = "Learn How to Use the Census API Using R Programming." tags = [
     "R",
     "API",